Kislovskiy/talks/2023_PyData_Berlin/README.md

 ## Slide 10

+Remember everything in Python is an object, and matplotlib is no exception.
+Your coding journey always starts with creating a figure and axes objects.

+## Slide 11

+The object oriented approach allows you to create a function that returns a figure object.
+Later you, or the CI pipeline can use this function to create a figure and add it to the gallery.
+This is a good practice because it allows you to reuse the code, and it makes it easier to maintain.
+At this step I want you to note a few things about the code.
+As we just learned that visualisations in matplotlib are objects, we can modify them after they are created.
+In this example the object that is modified a lot is the axes object, because it's the one that contains the plot.
+Figure object is a container for the axes object, and it's not modified that much.

+You could also notice that I like to keep my code executable, so I put the code that generates the plot in the if __name__ == "__main__" block.

+## Slide 12

 Another argument for using data visualisation is to verify and validate numbers.
 Buisiness people for who we usually create visualisation are busy and don't have enought time to decipher a cryptic figures.
 What they want is to get a clear demonstation that something worthwhile and interesing was acomplished, they want to see KPI's.